Table of Contents

 The researchers found many reporting deficiencies in quantifying (properly describing) myocardial perfusion defects, documenting report approval date, and integrating the stress and imaging reports.

 The bottom line is, compliant reports cannot be created by accident, they only result from rigorous discipline and attention to detail.
-This painstaking attention to detail cannot generally be achieved without sophisticated automation.
+This painstaking attention to detail cannot generally be achieved without sophisticated software.

 Inadequate Ways to Create Compliant Reports